 Sure, you may be thrilled with your child’s dental checkup with no cavities.
 But even if there are cavities, remember the marathon.
 It can take time to get enough genetic momentum back toward the health giving genetic expression to get a great dental check up.

 The worst thing you could do is assume that because there were cavities at the most recent dental visit that ‘this stuff doesn’t work’ and give up.
 Depending on where you find yourself (and your kids) along Pottenger’s genetic decline, it may take several action steps to reach a cavity-free dental visit.

 Remember the marathon…

 Look for calmer moods around the house (signs of a more stable blood sugar balance), more vitality and vigor (not to be confused with hyperactivity), a stronger, fuller facial structure, healthy physical development, improvement in attention, etc.

-On a personal level, perhaps the biggest ‘feather in our caps’ as parents is that by the time she was 11 years old, our daughter had a wider dental arch than both Susan and I have as adults!
+On a personal level, perhaps the biggest ‘feather in our caps’ as parents is that by the time she was 11 years old, our daughter had a wider dental arch than either of us have as adults!

 If you are familiar with Weston Price’s work, you’ll realize the wonderful sign of progress this is for us.
 This is a HUGE sign to us that the actions we’ve been taking for the past many years are expressing themselves in the form of a more completely formed dental arch.
 (Needless to say, we won’t be rushing off to have her wisdom teeth removed at 18 given the more fully developed dental arch.)